Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Fitness is the currency of evolution—it's how we quantify who "wins" the evolutionary game and why.
-When you're asked about natural selection, adaptation, or population genetics on an exam, you're really being asked to think about fitness in its various forms.
+Fitness is the currency of evolution.
+It's how we quantify who "wins" the evolutionary game and why.
+When you're asked about natural selection, adaptation, or population genetics, you're really being asked to think about fitness in its various forms.
 These measures help explain everything from why altruism evolves to how populations shift toward certain traits over generations to what happens when environments change.

 Don't just memorize definitions here.
 Each fitness measure captures a different angle on the same fundamental question: how do genes make it into the next generation?
-Understanding when to apply each measure—whether you're analyzing kin selection, comparing phenotypes, or modeling population change—is what separates surface-level recall from the kind of conceptual thinking that earns full credit on FRQs.
+Understanding when to apply each measure is what separates surface-level recall from real conceptual thinking.
+Whether you're analyzing kin selection, comparing phenotypes, or modeling population change, the right fitness measure matters.

-These concepts quantify what a single organism contributes to the next generation—the raw numbers that natural selection ultimately acts upon.
+These concepts quantify what a single organism contributes to the next generation.
+Natural selection ultimately acts on these numbers.
 The key distinction is whether you're counting total offspring or comparing performance against others.

-Compare: Absolute fitness vs. Relative fitness—both measure reproductive output, but absolute gives raw numbers while relative shows competitive standing.
-If an FRQ asks which genotype selection favors, you need relative fitness; if it asks about population growth potential, think absolute.
+Compare: Absolute fitness vs. Relative fitness: both measure reproductive output, but absolute gives raw numbers while relative shows competitive standing.
+If a question asks which genotype selection favors, you need relative fitness.
+If it asks about population growth potential, think absolute.

-Compare: Fecundity vs. Viability—fecundity is about how many offspring you produce; viability is about whether those offspring (or you) survive.
-A species can maximize fitness through high fecundity/low viability (sea turtles) or low fecundity/high viability (elephants).
+Compare: Fecundity vs. Viability: fecundity is about how many offspring you produce; viability is about whether those offspring (or you) survive.
+A species can maximize fitness through high fecundity/low viability (sea turtles laying hundreds of eggs) or low fecundity/high viability (elephants investing heavily in few offspring).
 Expect questions connecting these to life history strategies.

 Classical fitness focuses on individual reproduction, but evolution is more nuanced.
 These concepts capture how genes spread through indirect pathways and how we quantify selection's strength.

-Compare: Inclusive fitness vs. Darwinian fitness—Darwinian fitness counts only your direct offspring; inclusive fitness adds the genetic contribution you make through relatives.
-When an FRQ involves altruism, cooperation, or kin selection, inclusive fitness is your framework.
+Compare: Inclusive fitness vs. Darwinian fitness: Darwinian fitness counts only your direct offspring; inclusive fitness adds the genetic contribution you make through relatives.
+When a question involves altruism, cooperation, or kin selection, inclusive fitness is your framework.

-Compare: Selection coefficient vs. Adaptive landscape—the selection coefficient tells you how strong selection is against a single trait; the adaptive landscape shows where a population sits relative to multiple fitness optima.
-Use selection coefficient for single-locus problems; use adaptive landscapes for thinking about complex trait evolution and evolutionary constraints.
+Compare: Selection coefficient vs. Adaptive landscape: the selection coefficient tells you how strong selection is against a particular genotype at a single locus.
+The adaptive landscape shows where a population sits relative to multiple fitness optima across many loci.
+Use selection coefficients for single-locus problems; use adaptive landscapes for thinking about complex trait evolution and evolutionary constraints.

 | Concept | Best Examples |